HOW CAN WE ASSIST?

 How Can I Obtain a Croatian Death Certificate?

 If the cause of death cannot be readily determined or appears to be accidental, the coroner has the authority to order an autopsy.
-Under Croatian law, an autopsy may be performed without the consent of the next-of-kin of the deceased.
+IMPORTANT: Under Croatian law, an autopsy may be performed without the consent of the next-of-kin of the deceased.
 Autopsies may take four (or more) working days.
 Depending on the results of the autopsy, the case may then be forwarded to legal authorities who might decide to investigate further before a coroner’s certificate is issued.

 Note: The next-of-kin or an authorized person should contact the hospital and a doctor immediately if there are specific reasons for an autopsy not to be performed.